TinyAnts/Starcraft-II-with-Deep-Learning/README.md

 ![](c.jpg)

 we will be using pure Computer vision and Deep Learning here!
+The entire code is in two python scripts, one with the rule based architechture and the other with deep learning framework used.

 ![](a.jpg)